fatiando-data/lightning-creek-magnetic-grid/README.md

 # Lightning Creek Sill Complex, Australia - Airborne total-field magnetic anomaly grid

-his is a gridded version of the Lightning Creek anomaly from [our Osborne Mine dataset](https://github.com/fatiando-data/osborne-magnetic).
+This is a gridded version of the Lightning Creek anomaly from [our Osborne Mine dataset](https://github.com/fatiando-data/osborne-magnetic).
 The anomaly is very visible and presents interesting processing and modelling challenges.
 The grid was generated using [gradient-boosted equivalent sources](https://www.fatiando.org/harmonica/v0.5.1/user_guide/equivalent_sources/gradient-boosted-eqs.html).
 It's a regular grid in UTM coordinates at a constant height of 500 m.
 Having the gridded version allows us to use it for FFT-based examples and other applications that require a grid (without having to interpolate every time we need it).

 ![Pseudo-color map of the total-field magnetic anomaly grid](preview.jpg)